ammarhakim/summer-school-cmpp/source/index.rst

 equations.
 See [Abdulle2013]_ and also [Meyer2013]_ for description of these schemes.
 In particular, the scheme by Meyer at al is to be prefered to it superior stability properties.

+The ODE solvers described above are low order, that is second or third order.
+Some recent work attempts to construct very high order schemes (10-15th order!) that essentially makes the issues of conservation and other numerical errors mostly moot.
+For example, see [ReinSpiegel]_ for a 15th order scheme for use in gravitational N-body simulations.
+Such very high-order schemes have not found use in plasma-physics yet, mainly as the Maxwell solvers used in PIC codes are mostly second-order anyway.
+However, it is possible that these very high-order methods are useful in orbit codes.

 Particle-in-cell methods are based on pushing macro-particles.
 These represent the motion of characteristics in phase-space, along which